All Episodes

 And it was described by American officials who agreed to discuss the details only on condition of anonymity.

-So uh I mean you've got this.
+So, I mean, you've got this.

-I mean, folks, uh they're they are they're a rogue agent.
+I mean, folks, they're a rogue agent.

-Because you know they're losing subscribers.
+Because you know, they're losing subscribers.

 Layoffs have taken place.